japhar81/node-red-contrib-orm-db/README.md

 * **Name**: Node name, the node type is also added
 * **Model**: Allows you to select the model on which the operations are performed.
 * **Type**: Type of operation to be performed, check the "Operation Types" header.
 * **Where**: It allows you to add filtering to operations such as search, delete, update, and count.
 It is important to pay close attention to the parentheses and the "and" and "or" operations.
+If a value of type 'null' needed to be added in the expression, the data type 'string' should be selected, and the value 'null' should be entered.
 * **Attributes**: You can select for some operations the attributes you want to return in the query.
 * **Limit**: You can set limits on the number of items that the query will return.
 This value can be set either statically (with a number) or dynamically as part of the input message (msg.limit).
 Very useful for doing server-side pagination.
 * **Offset**: You can set from which position in the response list the data will be returned.
 It is possible to set this value either statically (with a number) or dynamically as part of the input message (msg.limit).
 Very useful for doing server-side pagination.